yihong1120/Image-Classification-with-EfficientNetV2/README.md

 # Image-Classification-with-EfficientNetV2

-This repository contains code for an image classification model using TensorFlow and Keras.
-It includes a script for training the model, a script for predicting new images using the trained model, and a sample dataset of images for testing.
+This project includes a Python script (image_classification.py) that uses transfer learning to train an image classification model using the EfficientNetV2 architecture.
+The script takes advantage of data augmentation and preprocessing techniques to improve model performance.
+The resulting model is saved to a .h5 file (efficientnetv2.h5) and can be used for image classification.

+In addition to the Python script, two Jupyter Notebook files (image_classification_gpu.ipynb and image_classification_tpu.ipynb) are included for those who want to train the model using Google Colab with GPU or TPU acceleration, respectively.

 ## Getting Started